zliu41/CIPs/CIP-plutus-modules/README.md

 First the balancer analyses all the scripts and reference scripts in a transaction, and builds a script dependency dag (where a script depends on its `ScriptArg`s).
-Each script is marked `alive`.
-Call the scripts which are actually run in the transaction (as validators of one sort or another) the *root* scripts.
+Call the scripts which are invoked directly in the transaction (as validators of one sort or another) the *root* scripts.

 Topologically sort the scripts according to the dependency relation;
 scripts may depend on scripts later in the order, but not earlier.
-Now, traverse the topologically sorted scripts in order:
+Now, traverse the topologically sorted scripts in order.
+This guarantees that removing a *later* script in the order does not cause an *earlier* one to become redundant.

-For each script, construct a modified dependency graph by removing the script concerned, and then 'garbage collecting'... removing all the scripts that are not reachable from a root.
+For each script, construct a modified dependency graph by removing the script concerned, and then 'garbage collecting'... removing all the scripts that are no longer reachable from a root.
 Construct a transaction including only the reference scripts remaining in the graph, and run script validation.
 If validation fails, restore the dependency graph before the modification.
 If validation succeeds, the script considered